KATHIR1611/AI_Lab_2023-24/Ex.No12_MonkeyBanana.md

 ### AIM:
 To find the sequence of plan for Monkey Banana problem using PDDL Editor.
 ###  ALGORITHM:
-1.Start the program
+1.Start the program <br>
-2.Create a domain for Monkey Banana Problem.
+2.Create a domain for Monkey Banana Problem. <br>
-3.Specify the actions GOTO, CLIMB, PUSH-BOX, GET-KNIFE, GRAB-BANANAS in Monkey Banana problem.
+3.Specify the actions GOTO, CLIMB, PUSH-BOX, GET-KNIFE, GRAB-BANANAS in Monkey Banana problem.<br>
-4.Obtain the plan for given problem.
+4.Obtain the plan for given problem.<br>
-5.Stop the program.
+5.Stop the program.<br>
 ### PROGRAM:
 ```
 (define (domain monkey)